Psynosaur/esphome-MitM-deye-jk-bms/README.md

-# mitpylon
+# MitM Deye
-Man In The Middle Adapter For Pylontech Communction Protocol
+Man In The Middle Adapter For Deye Communction Protocol

 # WARNING
 I'm not responsible for any damaged caused by this software.